Urging for immediate action on Sustainable Development Goals

 True progress requires more than economic growth; it demands societies where justice, human rights, and effective governance are the norm.

 While the HLPF declaration emphasises sustainable economic growth and decent work, we stress the need for a paradigm shift in our economic system.
 The crises we face—climate change, environmental degradation, and inequality—are symptoms of an unsustainable growth-oriented model.
 We call on UN governments to transition to an economic model prioritising the wellbeing of the planet and its people over perpetual growth.
 Achieving climate justice also requires a fair taxation system to generate the investments needed to limit global warming to 1.5°C and to address overconsumption.
-The EU, who consumes a disproportionate share of global resources, between 70% and 97%, must implement legislation on Sustainable Resource Management to ensure climate justice.
+The EU consumes a disproportionate share of the safe operating space for global consumption, between 70% and 97% of some consumption categories.
+Therefore, it must implement legislation on Sustainable Resource Management to ensure climate justice.

 The positive: Member States’ commitment to youth participation